 Elate ($$ – CF / V / PFP)

 Overview: Elate Clean Cosmetics dubs itself as a sustainable company boasting vegan, cruelty free, gluten free, and toxin free cosmetics made in Canada.
 Their cases and containers are made of sustainable bamboo, although some do contain plastic parts which are so small I doubt they could be recycled and as far as I can tell, they don’t have a take-back program.

 Packaging: “We use water soluble packing peanuts made from corn to pack your order.
 Any plastic you may find for added protection is always re-used by our company and never purchased.
 If you are taking a plastic free challenge or have a plastic free lifestyle please let us know in the notes section at checkout and we will do our best to accommodate you.”
 While that’s nice, it would be nicer if they just didn’t include the plastic.
 Don’t put that job on the consumer, companies.

 Etsy has a huge range of zero waste makeup brands from all over the world.
-I’ve listed just a few below:
+I’ve listed just a few plastic free makeup options below:

 - EK Bare Beauty: from my home state of Virginia, EK Bare Bueaty has a range of natural, moderately-priced cosmetic products that all come in reusable packaging.
 [VA, USA]

 - Clean Faced Cosmetics: Clean Faced Cosmetics is a vegan, handmade cosmetics business with a healthy range of products from makeup to skincare to lotion and more.
 I have their foundation powder and mixing medium and I can’t recommend it more for simple, sheer coverage.
 Makeup [MI, USA]